DSRCorporation/indy-did-method/spec/12_did_indy_did_component_syntax.md

 ### `did:indy:besu` DID Namespace Identifier Syntax

-The namespace identifer is an identifier within the namespace of a Hyperledger Indy network that is unique for that namespace.
+The namespace identifier is an identifier within the namespace of a Hyperledger Indy network that is unique for that namespace.

     ethereum-address-identifier = "0x" 40*HEXDIG

+In this case, the identifier is the Ethereum address.
+Since when creating a DID document using a signature of a public key of this Ethereum account, the DID Document is self-trusted.